vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-for-robotics.md

 >
 > If you’re curious to see how this was set up, you can check out the [Everything Is Awesome repository](https://github.com/thousandbrainsproject/everything_is_awesome).
 > We include the parts list, Raspberry Pi setup guides, custom `everything_is_awesome` classes and some project visualizations.
+> See the videos and more pictures on the [showcase page](../../community/project-showcase.md#lego-robot)